Holly Holm: Personal life

 Holm has close relationships with her parents and brothers.
 Her father always attends her fights, and for years assisted in her corner during her boxing matches.
 She and her father are partners in a real estate company and sold Jon Jones his home.
 Holm is a Christian and her faith background is in Churches of Christ.
 Her mother, Tammy Bredy, has seen little of Holm in the cage and rarely attends Holm's bouts.

 In 2012, she married Jeff Kirkpatrick, also from Albuquerque, whom she met in college.
-In the beginning of 2020, it was revealed that the couple had separated in July 2019.
-Holm filed for a divorce and sought to get her maiden name back.
+The couple separated in July 2019; Holm filed for a divorce and sought to get her maiden name back.